Generate list of parameters for a consumer-resource model to be passed to sim_rescomp()

 mort

-Numeric vector or list of vectors of length 1 or length = spnum, specifying density independent mortality rates.
-For time dependent parameters (with timepars = TRUE), expects a list of length 2.
+Numeric vector or rescomp_coefs_vector of length spnum, specifying density independent mortality rates.

 totaltime